Niranjan-A-S/react-deep-dive/NOTES.md

 - React uses the diffing algorithm to  find the difference between the current virtual DOM and updated virtual DOM and updates the DOM based on the differences.
 - This happens in every render cycle.
 - In React 16 this new way of finding the difference or this whole algorithm is termed as React Fiber.

+##  Microservices Architecture
+- All the services are put together or the code is tightly coupled in a monolithic architecture.
+- In Microservices each feature is the responsibility of each service.
+It follows the single responsibility principle or Separation of concerns.
+- And all these services interact with each other through configurations.